‘They’ll behead him’: Veteran desperate to save Afghan interpreter

 One of his relatives — also a translator — was recently shot and killed, allegedly by Taliban.

-“He was going from the house to his job,” explained the translator in an online video chat with Target 8 and Keen’s wife.
+“He was going from the house to his job,” explained the translator in an online video chat with Nexstar’s WOOD-TV and Keen’s wife.

 “He was just walking, and on the way, he was shot by the Taliban.
 By the sniper.
 He was shot in the face,” he said.